ipython/ipyparallel/docs/source/task.rst

 Sometimes you may want to re-run a task.
 This could be because it failed for some reason, and you have fixed the error, or because you want to restore the cluster to an interrupted state.
 For this, the :class:`Client` has a :meth:`rc.resubmit` method.
-This simply takes one or more msg_ids, and returns an :class:`AsyncHubResult` for the result(s).
+This takes one or more msg_ids, and returns an :class:`AsyncHubResult` for the result(s).
 You cannot resubmit a task that is pending - only those that have finished, either successful or unsuccessful.